BigDataGrapes-EU/ontology/data/tarql/README.md

 [all.sh](all.sh) contains all the conversions.
 Each line generates (or appends to) one ttl file in the [rdf](./rdf) folder.
 Note that we reuse [codedValues.tarql](codedValues.tarql) several times to generate rdf from diffrent sheets following the same pattern.

-Note that given that the rdf is generated automatically **we must not commit** the ttl files in the rdf folder to the git repository.
+Note that given that the RDF is generated automatically **we must not commit** the `.ttl` files in the `rdf` folder to the git repository.